 Database Space (KB/WO) Description SARM 8 to 20 KB per WO The SARM tablespace tables contain a large amount of dynamic information about past, present, and future ASAP requests.
 The data size per work order can remain uniform from client to client, however sizes have become increasingly varied, specifically with next generation services.
 The maintenance of extensive NE history information increases the average work order size in the tablespace.
 Also, the data gathered from the NEs (for example, on queries) can be substantial and change from client to client, depending on business rules, OSS infrastructure, and so on.
 The example configuration provided is for a medium range ratio of KB per work order.
-For a medium-sized telco with 50,000 work orders per day, the SARM tablespace requirements can be calculated as follows: Total number of work orders per day: 50,000 Total reserved space: 700,000 KB Total space per work order: 14 KB Data and log space per work order: 10 KB Index space per work order: 4 KB For more dataile about estimating tableappen sizing requirements, see "Sample Service For more details about estimating tablespace sizing requirements, see "Sample Service Activation Request Manager Tablespace Requirements."
-CTRL Not The CTRL (Control Server) tablespace tables maintain dynamic information related to: applicable per work Application process performance order System events and alarms This dynamic information can be subject to different archiving and purging policies.
+For a medium-sized telco with 50,000 work orders per day, the SARM tablespace requirements can be calculated as follows: Total number of work orders per day: 50,000 Total reserved space: 700,000 KB Total space per work order: 14 KB Data and log space per work order: 10 KB Index space per work order: 4 KB For more details about estimating tablespace sizing requirements, see "Sample Service Activation Request Manager Tablespace Requirements."
+CTRL Not applicable per work order The CTRL (Control Server) tablespace tables maintain dynamic information related to: Application process performance System events and alarms This dynamic information can be subject to different archiving and purging policies.
 Therefore, if the system configuration generates a large number of system events and alarms and has a long purge interval, more space can be required.
 The CTRL tablespace tables do not contain any dynamic information related to the work order volume.
-ADM Not applicable The ADM (Admin) server tablespace tables maintain the following statistical information on ASAP processing: per work Work order statistics order CSDL statistics ASDL statistics NE statistics ASDL/NE statistics The size of these tables depende on the following fectors: The size of these tables depends on the following factors: Poll period between the retrieval of statistical information by the Admin Server from the SARM Number of CSDLs, ASDLs, and NEs in the system Archive and purge interval of the data in these tables.
+ADM Not applicable per work order The ADM (Admin) server tablespace tables maintain the following statistical information on ASAP processing: Work order statistics CSDL statistics ASDL statistics ASDL/NE statistics ASDL/NE statistics The size of these tables depends on the following factors: Poll period between the retrieval of statistical information by the Admin Server from the SARM Number of CSDLs, ASDLs, and NEs in the system Archive and purge interval of the data in these tables.
 These intervals can be quite large as the data can be used for reporting purposes.
+NEP 0 to 5 KB per WO As the NEP tablespace tables maintain only static information, not dynamic, they are usually quite small.
+If dynamic information is generated and maintained in the NEP tablespace tables, then this space requirement can increase.
+The NEP data requirements are approximately 10 to 20 MB.